3 Democrat-led states have rolled back Medicaid access for people lacking permanent legal status

 “People are going to die.
 Some people are going to go untreated,” Alicia Hardy, chief executive officer of CommuniCARE+OLE clinics in California, said of the state's Medicaid changes.
 “It’s hard to see the humanity in the decision-making that’s happening right now.”

-A spokesperson for the Minnesota Department of Health said ending the state’s program will decrease MinnesotaCare spending in the short term, but she acknowledged health care costs would rise elsewhere, including uncompensated care at hospitals.
+A spokesperson for the Minnesota Department of Human Services said ending the state’s program will decrease MinnesotaCare spending in the short term, but she acknowledged health care costs would rise elsewhere, including uncompensated care at hospitals.

 Minnesota House Speaker Lisa Demuth, a Republican, said the state's program was not sustainable.

-Note: This story has been corrected to show that the community health center in Minnesota is named HealthFinders Collaborative, and that the state agency the spokeswoman works for is the Minnesota Department of Human Services.